Skip to Content

 What will I learn?

-All HND Fashion Textiles course work is project-based, and you will be encouraged to experiment with a wide variety of materials and techniques to develop the skills necessary to pursue a career in the fashion or textile industries.
+All HND Fashion Textiles course work is project-based, and you'll be encouraged to experiment with a wide variety of materials and techniques to develop the skills necessary to pursue a career in the fashion or textile industries.
 The course is taught by a dedicated team of professionals with a breadth of experience within the creative industries.

 • Screen printing for both fashion and interiors